gitlzzz/ATLAS/docs/source/input_database_generation.md

 Example parameters for each entry:

-- `name`: (str) Name to be used as reference for the phase.
+- :alt:`name`: (str) Name to be used as reference for the phase.
   - Example: `'alpha'`.

-- `cluster_element`: (optional, str) Symbol of the element defining the cluster.
+- :alt:`cluster_element`: (optional, str) Symbol of the element defining the cluster.

-- `prototype`: (str) Materials Project ID of the prototypical structure.
+- :alt:`prototype`: (str) Materials Project ID of the prototypical structure.
   - Example: `'mp-30'`.

-- `offset`: (float) Fraction of composition allowed over and under the phase limits.
+- :alt:`offset`: (float) Fraction of composition allowed over and under the phase limits.
   - Default is `0.1`.

-- `limit_max_num_structures`: (optional, int) Maximum number of structures to generate for this phase.
+- :alt:`limit_max_num_structures`: (optional, int) Maximum number of structures to generate for this phase.
   - Default is `100`.

-- `allow_modifications`: (optional, bool) Allow modifications (supercells, replacements, etc.) to the base structure.
+- :alt:`allow_modifications`: (optional, bool) Allow modifications (supercells, replacements, etc.) to the base structure.
   - Default is `True`.

-- `use_cache`: (optional, bool) Store structures in cache to speed up generation.
+- :alt:`use_cache`: (optional, bool) Store structures in cache to speed up generation.
 Can consume a lot of disk space.
   - Default is `False`.

 Parameters using `composition.` prefix:

-- `composition.min`: (float) Minimum composition as a fraction of the current phase element.
+- :alt:`composition.min`: (float) Minimum composition as a fraction of the current phase element.
   - Example: `0.1`.
-- `composition.max`: (float) Maximum composition as a fraction of the current phase element.
+- :alt:`composition.max`: (float) Maximum composition as a fraction of the current phase element.
   - Example: `0.25`.

 Parameters using `replacements.` prefix:

-- `replacements.replace`: (optional, bool) Whether to replace specific elements.
+- :alt:`replacements.replace`: (optional, bool) Whether to replace specific elements.
 Elements in element_list will be considered for replacement and replaced by a single element species.
   - Default is `False`.
-- `replacements.element_list`: (optional, list[str]) List of elements to be replaced.
+- :alt:`replacements.element_list`: (optional, list[str]) List of elements to be replaced.
   - Example:

 ```python
 ['Ti']
 ```
-- `replacements.replace_with`: (optional, str) Element to replace with.
+- :alt:`replacements.replace_with`: (optional, str) Element to replace with.
   - Example: `'Ir'`.

 ### Generation - `[generation]`